How to Migrate Your Magento Site to Google Cloud with Minimal Downtime

 tar -xvf current-server-content.tar sudo cp -rf /var/www/html/ /var/www/html/

-Next, run the commands below to import the database content to your servers.
+Next, run the commands below to import the database content to the servers.

 sudo mysql -u root -p < all_database_backup.sql

-Validate that all configurations on your current server match your new Google Cloud server.
-Once all have been validated, restart your web server.
+Validate that all configurations on the current server match the new Google Cloud server.
+Once validation finishes, restart the web server.

 sudo systemctl restart nginx sudo systemctl restart apache2